Portillo, Chile: History

+Portillo was originally founded as a train station in 1908, during the construction of the Transandine Railway.
+A few years after the inauguration of the Transandine Railway in 1910, the station began to be used as a ski resort.

 Plans to build the ski area were drawn up in the 1930s.
 Construction began in 1942 and the ski area was opened in 1949.
 Several of the ski lifts on the west side of the valley were destroyed by avalanches in 1965 and were rebuilt in time for Portillo to host the Alpine World Ski Championships in August 1966.
 Those championships marked the emergence of Jean-Claude Killy, who won gold medals in the downhill and combined events.
 Portillo has since become one of the principal destinations for ski racers to train during the Northern Hemisphere summer and hosts the national ski teams of Austria, Italy, and the United States.

-It is owned and operated by the Purcell family who have a chain of hotels in Chile, most noticeably the Tierra Hotels including Tierra Atacama in San Pedro de Atacama.
+It is owned and operated by the Purcell family, who have a chain of hotels in Chile, most noticeably the Tierra Hotels including Tierra Atacama in San Pedro de Atacama.

 Location

-Portillo lies close to the border between Chile and Argentina at Paso Los Libertadores.
+Portillo lies at Chile Route 60, close to the border between Chile and Argentina at Paso Los Libertadores.